 In most digital systems, the sensor is controlled by the imaging software, so the ability of the system to work is dependent on the ability of the imaging software to control that sensor.
 Many times, people simply think of the sensor as an independent piece of hardware, like the tire of a car that can be easily changed.
 While this is becoming more common, it’s more accurate to think of the sensor and the imaging software as one system.
-Therefore, answering this question is usually dependent on the ability of your imaging software to accept other sensors.
+Therefore, answering this question is usually dependent on the ability of your imaging software to accept other sensors, as well as the ability of your sensor to work with your imaging software.
 Some more detail of typical scenarios are explained below.

 Scenario One: the imaging software cannot accept the image captured by the sensor.
 The sensor will not work with the software.

-Scenario Three: the software can capture an image and apply the same automation capabilities that that its own sensor would have.
+Scenario Three: the software can capture an image and apply the same automation capabilities that its own sensor would have.

 The digital intraoral dental sensor is a critical component for a busy dental practice.
-Understanding some of key components involved in implementing a new sensor in your office will help your team make sure there are no surprises.
+Understanding some of key components involved in implementing a new sensor in your office will help your team make the most of their investment as well as make sure there are no surprises.

 Subscribe to Receive More Great Articles